Load JSON data

 }

-Alternatively, use the ready-made RestDataProvider service and connect it to the backend.
-Import it and apply the getData method.
-See: Working with server.
+- use the ready-made RestDataProvider service and connect it to the backend.
+First, import it and then apply the

 import { useState, useEffect } from "react";